kal247/App-bookmarks/README.md

 # safari-bookmarks.pl

-A Perl script to export Safari bookmarks (and reading list) as text.
+Export Safari bookmarks (and reading list) as plain text.

+Default format : title url [description]

+Reads from ~/Library/Safari/Bookmarks.plist or first arg (if supplied), writes to stdout.

+For mac only.